 Team seat dynamics

-ChatGPT leans Go to Plus to Business, with Business at $25 per user per month, while Claude leans $20 annual or $25 monthly for Team Standard, then Max and Premium tiers rise quickly for heavier users.
+ChatGPT leans Go to Plus to Business, with Business at $20 annually or $30 monthly per user; model heavy Codex work with token-based credits, while Claude leans $20 annual or $25 monthly for Team Standard, then Max and Premium tiers rise quickly for heavier users.

 ChatGPT

-Go to Plus to Business, with Business at $25 per user per month
+Go to Plus to Business, with Business at $20 annually or $30 monthly per user; model heavy Codex work with token-based credits

 Claude